w3f/polkadot-wiki/docs/general/polkadot-direction.md

 Cores must be agile and general: they can change what job they run as easily as a modern CPU.
 It follows that the procurement of those cores must be agile as well.

-The slot auction mechanism is not agile, creates high entry barriers, and is designed for long-running single applications (i.e., the original Polkadot vision proposed in the whitepaper).
+The auction mechanism is not agile, creates high entry barriers, and is designed for long-running single applications (i.e., the original Polkadot vision proposed in the whitepaper).

 We depart from the classic lease auctions and propose an agile marketplace for coretime, where essentially **coretime becomes a commodity that can be tokenized, sold, and traded**.
 This setup